SravanKrishnaR/VaxiFlow/README.md

 --organism other
 ```

-The group for the deeplocpro can be set using:
+The group for the deeplocpro can be set using (default negative):
 ```
 -g negative
 -g positive